 1. Choose the right boxes for your move

-You should be buying ‘medium’ sized boxes for your move.
-There is a temptation to go as big as possible but you need to be able to move and stack the boxes safely.
-Medium boxes are sturdier and also make it more difficult to pack a box that is too heavy.
+Most of your moving boxes should fall under the ‘medium’ size category.
+There’s a temptation to go as big as possible but you (and your removals company) need to be able to move and stack the boxes safely.
+Medium boxes are sturdier and also make it more difficult to pack a box that’s too heavy.

-Small cardboard boxes and other containers are a great way of grouping smaller or more fiddly items together and utilising your packing space more effectively.
-For example, you can save shoe boxes in order to separate your footwear before putting them into a larger box– this means that they will not crush each other in transit.
+Small cardboard boxes and other containers can help you to utilise your packing space much more effectively.
+For example, you can save shoe boxes to separate and protect your footwear before putting them into a larger box– this means that they won’t crush each other in transit.
 The same goes for any other miscellaneous items that may otherwise be unsuitable for being placed directly into a large box.

-This is going to be the most valuable piece of advice I can offer for your move: you should, without fail, number every single box that you pack and keep a running document that outlines the contents of each box.
-This may sound tedious but there is nothing more frustrating than moving house and then not knowing where to quickly find the items that you need once you are relocated.
-This is especially true if your belongings will initially be moved to storage in your new country, as opposed to a permanent new home.
-For example, you may be in temporary accommodation initially and therefore unable to unpack all of your belongings straight away.
+You should, without fail, number every single box that you pack, and keep a running document that outlines the contents of each one.
+This may sound tedious, but there’s nothing more frustrating than moving and then not knowing where to quickly find the items that you need once you’ve relocated.

 Kitchen items, including: